MicrosoftDocs/visualstudio-docs/docs/debugger/attach-to-running-processes-with-the-visual-studio-debugger.md

 ## <a name="BKMK_Scenarios"></a> Common debugging scenarios

 To help you determine whether to use **Attach to process** and what process to attach to, the following table shows a few common debugging scenarios, with links to more instructions where available.
-The list is not exhaustive.
-To quickly locate a process to attach to, type **Ctrl**+**Alt**+**P**, and then type the first letter of the process name.
+(The list is not exhaustive.)
+To quickly select the process to attach to, type **Ctrl**+**Alt**+**P**, and then type the first letter of the process name.

 For some app types, like Universal Windows App (UWP) apps, you don't attach directly to a process name, but use the **Debug Installed App Package** menu option in Visual Studio instead (see table).